1 Purpose

 This Standard has been developed to enable our people to understand the behaviours expected in order to pursue Queensland Rail’s vision and purpose.

 Our Board and leaders are committed to this Standard.
-We expect our people to demonstrate the behaviours outlined in this Standard and the Queensland Rail Values outlined in the Values Principle in all business interactions.
+We expect our people to demonstrate the behaviours outlined in this Standard and the Queensland Rail Values outlined in the Values Principle MD-12-555 in all business interactions.

 This will enable all our stakeholders to understand the expectations of our people and how their actions will contribute to our brand, commerciality, reputation, integrity and corporate social responsibility.

-This Standard and our Values Principle make sure our people are aware of their responsibility to act in an ethical manner, to make commercially responsible decisions and to be accountable for their actions.
+This Standard and our Values Principle MD-12-555 make sure our people are aware of their responsibility to act in an ethical manner, to make commercially responsible decisions and to be accountable for their actions.
 As a result, we will continue to deliver results, meet the needs of our customers and stay focused on our commitment to safety.

 This Standard is important as it provides our people with an understanding of the organisation’s behavioural expectations.